 How Are Snickerdoodles Cookies Made?

-- Line baking sheets with parchment and get the oven preheated.
+Line baking sheets with parchment and get the oven preheated to 350F.

-- Cream your butter and sugar together.
-Make sure to give it time to get nice and fluffy — this sets the stage for really soft, chewy cookies.
+Make sure to give it time to get nice and fluffy.
+This sets the stage for really soft, chewy cookies.
 The mixture will get a lot lighter as it whips.

-- Mix together the dry ingredients to make sure they’re well combined before adding them to the wet mixture.
+In a separate bowl, mix together the dry ingredients (flour, cream of tartar, baking soda, and salt) to make sure they’re well combined.
+Then, add in the wet mixture.

 — Use real butter for the best results.